Our Commitment to Equity

 Practice

-and encourage transparent communication within our organization and externally, in our network.
+and encourage transparent communication within and outside of our organization

 Challenge